AnyDSL/anydsl.github.io/Workshop2022.md

 14:00 – 14:05: Welcome
 14:05 – 15:00: Introduction to the AnyDSL Framework (Roland & Sebastian)
-15:00 – 15:30: Automatic Differentiation Library for Machine Learning Learning (Sebastian)
+15:00 – 15:30: Automatic Differentiation for Machine Learning (Sebastian)
 15:30 – 16:00: Denoising for Ray Tracing with AnyDSL (Richard)
 16:00 – 16:30: Bioinformatics with AnyDSL (André & Bertil)
 16:30 – 17:00: Q&A and Discussion